vpisarev/ficus/doc/ficustut.md

 The set of numeric types and operations on them in Ficus is similar to those in C/C++ and most other languages.

 One very important difference from C/C++ and Python is the default `int` type.
-In C/C++ on modern machines `int` is 32-bit integer, even on 64-bit machines.
+In C/C++ `int` is almost always 32-bit integer, even on 64-bit machines.
 In Python 3.x `int` is an integer with arbitrary precision.
-In Ficus `int` is 32-bit on 32-bit machines, 64-bit on 64-bit machines.
+In Ficus `int` is 32-bit on 32-bit machines and is 64-bit on 64-bit machines.
 Note that there is no `uint`/`unsigned` type.

 Different numeric types are not converted one to another implicitly, e.g. if a function takes `int` and you have `uint8`, you need to explicitly cast it to `int`.
 There are several ways to cast a number from one type to another: